 - Write it down.
 Use actual pen and paper!
 Get yourself a notebook to record your goal and action planning.

 - Personal.
-It is your goal and should be personal to you and nobody else.
+This is your goal and should be personal to you only.

 - Positive.
 Be positive.
 State what you want from your goals and not what you don’t want.

 - In the present tense – write yourself a postcard, as if writing to a friend and as if you are writing to them 12 months from now.
 Imagine you are looking back and telling your friend about your previous 12 months.
 Include the high points in your career, and what made you feel proud, fulfilled and happy.
 Send it.
-You can read and it will be a powerful prompt when you return home.
+Read it.
+It will be a very powerful prompt for when you return home.

 - Possible.
 If it is possible to achieve your goal, then there is every reason to believe that you can achieve it, so go for it!